 Refugee Travel Document

-If you hold refugee or asylee status and are not a permanent resident, you must have a refugee travel document to return to the United States.
+You must have a refugee travel document to return to the United States if you:

-If you do not obtain a refugee travel document in advance of departure, you may be unable to re-enter the United States, or you may be placed in removal proceedings before an immigration judge.
+If you do not obtain a refugee travel document before you leave the U.S., you may be unable to re-enter the United States or you may be placed in removal proceedings before an immigration judge.